A quick Google search for “YouTube SEO” is sure to return tons of results.

 On the other hand, you could focus all your efforts on on-page SEO.
 You could craft the most optimised headline, description, and pick the best tags but…If you create a mediocre video that most viewers don’t watch more than 15 seconds of, YouTube won’t rank it.
 No matter how optimised it is for on-page SEO, your video won’t get the attention it may deserve.Click To Tweet

-Without further ado, let’s jump into the 4 ways you can optimise your YouTube videos in 2019.
+Without further ado, let’s jump into the 4 ways you can optimise your YouTube videos (on YouTube and Google).

 1. Optimise for Longer Watch-time